 Written by David Blockley, this engineering book is aimed at those who want to learn more about engineering but have limited time.
 It explores the history and the nature of engineering.

 First released in 1995, this book is a must-read for anyone interested in a career in engineering.
-It has become the best-selling introduction book to engineering of all time.
+It has become the best-selling introduction book to the engineering of all time.
 We highly recommend it.

 Written by Eugene S. Ferguson, this engineering book is actually an extension of Ferguson's essay on engineering in relation to intuition and nonverbal thinking.